pipetrack/pipetrack/README.md

 ```python
     pipetrack.finish(_ih)
 ```
+You can start new logging with new pipetrack.start(_ih) function call.

-Please, consider using specified syntax (not ', but "; no whitespaces in code).
+Please, consider using specified syntax (not ' but "; no whitespaces in code).